LudicMindStudio/RoadAheadTeamVault/Welcome!.md

 Different aspects of the game: Villages, Memories, Main Story and game lore

+# Where are we now?
+Links!
+* See the Meetings tab for the latest updates during our general meetings
+* Art team current tasks: [[!!Asset To-do list!!]]
+* Writing team current tasks: see latest writing meeting in Meetings tab
+* Dev team current tasks: see latest general meetings in Meetings tab

 # What do we do?
 * Team Division
 * Sprints
 * Communication
 * Hours expected: flexible
 # Tools we use
 * Obsidian
 * Discord